Hout-Manut/Automata-Bot/README.md

 Let's breakdown each of the elements.
 - `States`: The names of all of the states in the FA.
 Can be separated by spaces, commas, etc.
 - `Alphabets`: The availible symbols to use in the FA.
 Does not need seperations.
 Does not accept non-alphabet characters (commas, question marks, etc).
-- `Initial` States: The start state of the FA.
+- `Initial States`: The start state of the FA.
 Entered state must be one of the states in the `States` section above.
 - `Final State(s)`: Can be one or more states.
 Entered states must be a subset of the states in the `States` section above.
 - `Transition Functions`: Each function must be seperated by a newline.
 There are also multiple accepted separators too.
 States and symbols must exists in the `States` and `Alphabets` sections.